Types of Websites: Explore the World Wide Web!

 1. Retail (Amazon, eBay, specialty stores)

-• Example: Amazon – A leading eCommerce platform that sells a diverse array of products from various sellers, including its own inventory.
+Example: Amazon – A leading eCommerce platform that sells various products from various sellers, including its own inventory.

 2. Service-based (travel booking, event ticketing, freelance platforms)

-• Platforms allowing users to book services such as travel accommodations, event tickets, or hire freelancers for projects.
+Platforms allow users to book services such as travel accommodations and event tickets or hire freelancers for projects.

 3. Digital Products (software, music, courses)

-• Marketplaces specializing in the sale of digital goods such as software, music, courses, ebooks, and digital downloads.
+Marketplaces specializing in selling digital goods such as software, music, courses, ebooks, and digital downloads.

 4. Crowdfunding

-• Platforms where individuals or businesses can raise funds for projects, products, or causes through contributions from the public.
+Platforms where individuals or businesses can raise funds for projects, products, or causes through public contributions.

 Interactive Websites